fgsants/nanoISP/README.md

 ## Introduction

-Essentially, this project permits you, in his current status, to create and manage user and access profiles in FreeRADIUS to authenticate against NAS devices for internet access.It supports sending traffic shapping information using the WISPr-Bandwidth-Max-Down and WISPr-Bandwidth-Max-Up attributes.
+Essentially, this project permits you, in his current status, to create and manage user and access profiles in FreeRADIUS to authenticate against NAS devices for internet access.
+It supports sending traffic shapping information using the WISPr-Bandwidth-Max-Down and WISPr-Bandwidth-Max-Up attributes.
 If your NAS device support those attributes and RADIUS you're good to go.

 Futute plans include:
 * Dashboard for realtime statistics of current loggedin users and bandwidth ussage